TOLDOTECHNIK/buildroot-webkit/README.md

 For our product expansion, we were looking for a suitable buildroot system that could launch directly into a full-screen browser.
 The original Buildroot offers the Qt WebEngine package ready to compile, but it is much slower in performance than usual WebKit implementations.
 Unfortunately, we couldn't find a solution which was suitable for our purposes.
-Compiling some of them was partly faulty, not all necessary boards were supported and the WebKit browser could only be started inconveniently with current build configurations.
+Compiling some of them was partly faulty, not all boards were supported and the WebKit browser cannot be started conveniently easy.
 After a very long time of work we now have made all desired adjustments.
 In this repository we now offer them all to the public.

 Many thanks to https://github.com/hlev for supporting us!